 This quick and simple Vanilla Wafer Crust is a versatile choice for pies and tarts, both baked and no bake.
 But it is especially convenient when you don’t want to turn on the oven on hot summer days.

-Ground vanilla wafers in a food processor until fine crumbs form.
+Ground vanilla wafers along with the salt in a food processor until fine crumbs form.

 Melt the butter in the microwave for about 30 - 45 seconds, stir with a fork to dissolve any remaining solid butter.
 Drizzle melted butter over the cookie crumbs while the food processor is running, then process for an additional 10 - 20 seconds until the mixture is the texture of wet sand.